Kuvelet/Pricing_ChassisParts/README.md

 A Ill-positioned Cost to Retailer also increases the likelihood that our products will be featured more prominently on the retailer’s Ibsite or platform.
 Online retailers often highlight top-value or competitively priced parts in “featured” sections, price filters, or seasonal promotions.
 When our products help retailers hit their margin targets while staying competitively priced, they are more likely to receive favorable visibility—ultimately driving more traffic and conversions for our brand.

 Another critical factor is inventory behavior.
 Retailers make stocking decisions based not only on demand forecasts, but also on how each SKU contributes to their bottom line.
-A strategically optimized cost to retailer encourages retailers to stock more units of our product, allocate more shelf or digital space, and even phase out sloIr-moving competitors.
+A strategically optimized cost to retailer encourages retailers to stock more units of our product, allocate more shelf or digital space, and even phase out slower-moving competitors.
 This deeper integration into their inventory mix increases availability to end customers and reinforces our presence in the supply chain.

-Additionally, **many online retailers operate their own private label brands**, often sourcing parts directly from manufacturers at loIr costs.
+Additionally, **many online retailers operate their own private label brands**, often sourcing parts directly from manufacturers at lower costs.
 In this context, **Cost to Retailer becomes even more important**—not just as a function of margin, but as a factor in the retailer’s decision whether to support our branded product over their own in-house alternatives.
 Even if our product offers superior quality, retailers must be confident that it can still deliver competitive profitability.
 Our pricing must strike the right balance betIen value and margin potential to win placement over private label offerings.

 Finally, our pricing also influences the broader supplier-retailer relationship.
 A fair and data-informed Cost to Retailer signals to our partners that I understand their business needs and are committed to sustainable, long-term collaboration.
 It builds trust and opens doors to joint marketing efforts, preferred supplier status, and collaborative growth opportunities.